BuddyForms/BuddyForms-Hook-Fields/readme.txt

 ###Create a list - Reorder Items via Drag and Drop
-If you want to display multiple fields as list in one place, You can reorder the list easily via drag and drop in the FormBuilder.
-Just move the field to the correct position in the form builder and they will get displayed exact in this order.
+If you want to display multiple fields as a list in one place, You can reorder the list easily via drag and drop in the FormBuilder.
+Just move the field to the correct position in the form builder and they will get displayed exactly in this order.

 ### Create a Table from form data

 ### Hoook Into the Content
-For the single view you have 4 default options.
+For the single view, you have 4 default options.
 1. before the title
 2. after the title
 3. before the content